zeroBzeroT/ChatCoPlus/README.md

 - Allows for a customizable spoiler text system (who wants to ruin the walking dead for everyone?).
 - Players can toggle chat on/off.
 - Full permission support so that you can limit who has access to what colors / features.
 - Allows the administrator to log whispers between players.
-(Could be against EU law.)
+(Could be against local law.)

 **Popular servers known or thought to be running this plugin:**